 CarrieAnnLightley.com is one of the UK's leading accessible travel blogs, sharing accessibility reviews, disability travel guides and wheelchair travel tips.
 The blog aims to encourage and inspire disabled people to travel to, explore and discover new places.

-In 2019, Carrie-Ann was named as one of the top 100 most influential disabled people in the UK, on the Shaw Trust #DisabilityPowerList100.
+In 2019 and 2020, Carrie-Ann was named as one of the top 100 most influential disabled people in the UK, on the Shaw Trust #DisabilityPowerList100.

 I live in the Lake District with my husband Darren and our little dog, Poppy.